moby/moby/docs/sources/articles/dockerfile_best-practices.md

 user.
 Start by creating the user and group in the `Dockerfile` with something like `RUN groupadd -r postgres && useradd -r -g postgres postgres`.

->**Note** Users and groups in an image get a non-deterministic
+> **Note:** Users and groups in an image get a non-deterministic
->UID/GID in that the “next” UID/GID gets assigned regardless of image
+> UID/GID in that the “next” UID/GID gets assigned regardless of image
->rebuilds.
+> rebuilds.
 So, if it’s critical, you should assign an explicit UID/GID.

 You should avoid installing or using `sudo` since it has unpredictable TTY and signal-forwarding behavior that can cause more more problems than it solves.
 If